Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 Is Notion free to use in 2026?

 Yes — and it's not a gimmick.
 Notion's free plan offers unlimited pages and blocks for individual users, plus collaboration with up to 10 guests.
-It's not a time-limited trial; it's free indefinitely.
+It's not a time-limited trial; it's genuinely free indefinitely.
 Most individuals can run on the free tier for months or even years before hitting any real limits.

 Is Notion good for project management?